Edward Parker Deacon: Early life

 Deacon was born in Paris on October 2, 1844, the "descendant of an old and once distinguished family" from Boston.
 His parents were Edward Preble Deacon (1813–1851) and Sarah Annabella (née Parker) Deacon (1821–1900).
 He had a brother named Austin Deacon.
 His father had served as an attaché of the U.S. Legation in Paris under General Lewis Cass.

 His paternal grandparents were Commodore David Deacon and Anna Hutchinson Deacon.
 His maternal grandparents were Peter Parker and Elizabeth Allston (née Read) Parker.
 His maternal aunt, Ellen Parker, was the wife of Albert Gallatin Van Zandt, and his uncle, Harleston Parker, married Adeline Ellen Reynolds and was the father of architect J. Harleston Parker.

 Personal life

 On April 29, 1879, he married Florence Baldwin (1859–1919) in New York City.
 Florence, who spent much of her life in Rome, was the daughter of Rear Admiral Charles Henry Baldwin and Pamelia Caroline (née Tolfree) Baldwin.
-Before their eventual divorce, they were the parents of four girls and one boy who died in infancy, including:
+Before their eventual divorce, they were the parents of four girls (and one boy who died in infancy):